 Sites of different functionality bring different commercial considerations.
 A site that is primarily a marketing tool for a "real world" business will demand a concentration on branding, naming, design, marketing, PR, communications generally.

-An e-commerce site enters into the realms of secure payment processing, customer service, order fulfillment, tracking and delivery etc. A content / revenue generating site will require prediciting traffic volumes, dealing with media buyers and networks, advertising revenue forecasts etc.
+An e-commerce site enters into the realms of secure payment processing, customer service, order fulfilment, tracking and delivery etc. A content/revenue generating site will require predicting traffic volumes, dealing with media buyers and networks, advertising revenue forecasts etc.